Agentur für Wirtschaft & Entwicklung Logo

 KVP Programme: Partnerships for Chambers and Associations

 In the context of the Chamber and Association Partnership Programme (KVP), the German business community cooperates with chambers and associations in partner countries.
 It contributes its competencies and know-how to support the development of the private sector.
 This is done through the institutional strengthening of local institutions - both as providers of business-related services and as stakeholders of small and medium-sized enterprises.
-First and foremost, the aim is to support local chambers and to develop certain services such as trade fair promotion, vocational education and training or offers for start-ups.
-In this way, local chambers can generate income, establish themselves sustainably and provide targeted support for their members on the ground.

 • Organisational development of local partner organisations,